 Trapped air is another common problem as is parts of your shoes rubbing against each other.
 There is also the problem of the materials that your shoe is made from.
 As an example, high heels with a metal heel cap are clearly going to make much more noise than a rubber heel.

 Finally don’t forget that sometimes manufacturers don’t get it right and have made shoes with a fault.
-That means that no matter what you do you could still have a problem.
+That means that no matter what you do you could still have a squeaking sound problem.
 Then your only solution is to return the shoes to the store.

 How To Stop Irritating and Noisy Shoes

-You should also think about the product your shoes are made from before using some of our methods.
+You should also think about the product your shoes are made from before using some of my methods.
 Remember leather shoes can stain if you use the wrong materials.
 If in doubt either talk to the store where you bought the shoes from or a shoe repairer.
 The last thing you want to do is ruin an expensive pair of shoes.

 Shoe Silencer For Loud Shoes – Use a Rubber Sole